-Obama rebukes Republicans over Benghazi, backs UN ambassador Rice
+Obama rebukes Republicans over Benghazi, backs UN Ambassador Rice

 The U.S. ambassador to Libya and three other Americans were killed in the attack that has raised questions about the security of the diplomatic mission, U.S. intelligence about the threat, and the adequacy of the immediate U.S. response.

-The issue has gained post-election sensitivity for the administration as Obama shapes his Cabinet for a second term.
-Rice is considered a possible contender to replace Secretary of State Hillary Clinton who does not intend to stay, or for another top post.
+The issue has become a sensitive one for the administration after Obama’s re-election last week as he shapes his Cabinet for a second term.
+Rice is considered a possible contender to replace Secretary of State Hillary Clinton, who does not intend to stay, or for another top post.

 “We will do whatever’s necessary to block the nomination that’s within our power as far as Susan Rice is concerned,” said Republican Senator John McCain, who was joined by fellow Republican Senator Lindsey Graham.